Did you know there is a connection between the thyroid and adrenals?

 To resign to the idea that chronic stress is just part of life and to declare a state of helplessness is part of the larger issue of self-betrayal.
 So let’s find delve in to see how we can reduce stress and specifically support and rebalance the adrenals.

-Watch this video where Dr. Jacob Teitelbaum, author of Beat Sugar Addiction Now, explains about adrenal fatigue, the symptoms, his “Feed Me Now” test, how adrenal fatigue is tested, and what he suggests, including increasing water, salt, B5, licorice, and Vitamin C.
+In this video Dr. Jacob Teitelbaum, author of Beat Sugar Addiction Now, explains about adrenal fatigue, the symptoms, his “Feed Me Now” test, how adrenal fatigue is tested, and what he suggests, including increasing water, salt, B5, licorice, and Vitamin C.

-Here is a meal suggestion from Jordan Rubin3:
+Here is a meal suggestion from Jordan Rubin 4:

 – appetizer of kimchi or sauerkraut.
 Add an avocado.